Nissan board reaffirms commitment to alliance with Renault and Mitsubishi

-TOKYO (Reuters) - Nissan’s board remains committed to the carmaker’s alliance with Renault (RENA.PA) and Mitsubishi Motors (7211.T), it said after directors met to discuss the ongoing investigation into former chairman Carlos Ghosn and ways to bolster governance.
+TOKYO, Jan 10 (Reuters) - Nissan’s board remains committed to the carmaker’s alliance with Renault and Mitsubishi Motors, it said after directors met to discuss the ongoing investigation into former chairman Carlos Ghosn and ways to bolster governance.

 A board statement after Thursday’s meeting said it also decided on an interim process to determine executive remuneration and agreed to widen the scope of corporate decisions it would review to bolster governance.